 VISITING CAMBRIAN WILDWOOD

-The only times that we do not allow wild camping is when we are hosting groups on site – these dates are noted in red on the calendar.
+The only times that we restrict camping access to Bwlch Corog is when we are hosting groups on site – these dates are noted on the calendar.

 If you have any questions about visiting, please contact us.